Waterholes: Fraser Coast hidden gems to cool off at

-THE Fraser Coast and nearby regions have some gorgeous freshwater swimming holes where people can cool off on a hot day without the risk of stingers or the need to wear a stinger suit.
+THE Fraser Coast and nearby regions have some gorgeous freshwater swimming holes where people can cool off on a hot day without the risk of stingers.

 Shaded freshwater pools can also be a lot cooler than the ocean on a hot day.